vappleton/todo-list-java/README.md

 <<<<<<< HEAD
 # todo-list-java
-A simple todo list built in Java
+A simple task manager built in Java
-User selects a task category and is prompted to enter the tasks they want to complete in a day.
+User selects a task category and is prompted to enter the tasks they want to complete.
-When user is done adding the tasks, the todo-list is displayed.
+When the user is done adding the tasks, they have the option to keep adding tasks, mark as completed, view the to-do list, or delete tasks.
 =======
 ## Getting Started